dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 1. Make a request to the Knora API server to get XML schemas describing the XML to be provided for the import.
-2. If the project's data includes digital representations to be stored in Sipi, upload those files to Sipi, and store the metadata that Sipi returns for each file.
-3. Convert your data into XML, including any file metadata.
+2. Convert your data into XML, including the filesystem paths of any files that should be attached to the resources to be created.
-4. Use an XML schema validator such as `Apache Xerces`_ or Saxon_, or an XML development environment such as Oxygen_, to check that your XML is valid according to the schemas you got from the Knora API server.
+3. Use an XML schema validator such as `Apache Xerces`_ or Saxon_, or an XML development environment such as Oxygen_, to check that your XML is valid according to the schemas you got from the Knora API server.
-5. Submit your XML to the Knora API server.
+4. Submit your XML to the Knora API server.

 In this procedure, the person responsible for generating the XML import data need not be familiar with RDF or with the ontologies involved.